Notes: The original Newmarket Station was built by the Newmarket

 station for race specials was opened at the north end of Warren

-The 1848 station remained in use as a goods station until 1967.
+Hill tunnel.
+The new station remained in use until at least 1945.

 See also: Newmarket